What is frontrunners?

 and develop the higher-level skills they need to compete for the best jobs.

 The scheme is open to all University of Essex students, and offers paid,

 Plus.
 Placements are between one and three terms long,

-and up to 10 hours per week during term time; 15 hours
+and up to 10 hours per week during term-time and

-per week over the summer. frontrunners also supports
+Christmas and Easter; 20 hours per week over the summer.

-which relate directly to their placement experience.
-Have a
+to their placement experience.
+Have a look at our

 success stories for further details.